ML4ITS/TimeVQVAE/README.md

 You can use it by setting `MaskGIT.ESS.use = True` in `configs/config.yaml`.

-### Time Series FidelityEnhancer (TS-FidelityEnhancer) [3]
+### Time Series FidelityEnhancer (TS-FidelityEnhancer) [3] (not relased yet)
 We have published a follow-up paper that proposes, _TS-FidelityEnhancer_.
 It acts like a mapping function such that it transforms a generated time series to be more realistic while retaining the original context.
 <p align="center">
 <img src=".fig/inference_process_tsfe.png" alt="" width=100% height=100%>
 </p>

-To employ this, you first need to train the TS-FidelityEnhancer model by running
+To employ this, the stage1 training must've been finished.
+Then, you can train the fidelity enhancer by running
 ```commandline
 python stage_fid_enhancer.py  --dataset_names TwoPatterns --gpu_device_idx 0 --use_fidelity_enhancer True
 ```